 To make a form field required you must be inside the template editor.

-Once you have a form field in position in the center of your screen, check the box at the bottom left of the field to make it required.
+Find the form field you want to make required (or add one to a task with the left-hand menu), then check the box at the bottom left of the field to make it required.
 You can also make all Subtasks required by checking the box “Required (All sub-tasks)” as shown below.